-The requirement is that the student engage in hands-on application of public health nursing knowledge in practice (observing or shadowing is not acceptable as a primary activity).
-Activities during the practicum should allow for hands-on application of public health nursing knowledge in a practice setting.
+The requirement is that the student engages in hands-on application of public health nursing knowledge in practice (observing or shadowing is not acceptable as a primary activity).
+Activities during the practicum should allow for hands-on application of graduate public health nursing knowledge in a practice setting; direct patient care is not permitted.
 These activities should lead to a tangible product at the end of the experience (i.e., a report, health educational materials, etc.).
+Your final will be part of the required portfolio for PHN- 690, the practicum partner course.